LorenvXn/Simple-web-server-example-ansible-and-containers-/Real case scenarios/Deploy Big Data env/container_flow.md

-Possible deployment flow in order (for one container):
+Possible deployment flow (in order, for one container):

 ```